 PROCESS

-Convert the input table (using UDF) to C++, Python or JavaScript, or lambda function, which is applied sequentially to each input string and is able to create zero, one, or multiple output strings per input string (similar to Map in terms of MapReduce).
+Convert the input table using a UDF or a lambda function that is applied sequentially to each input row and can create zero, one, or multiple output strings per input string (similar to Map in terms of MapReduce).

 The parameters of the function call after the USING